Your Complete Guide to Big Outdoor Screens

 You have decided that you want to host an outdoor viewing experience.
 Whether you are running a community event or a private backyard get-together, a big outdoor screen is a great way to gather community and create memorable experiences.

-You have a number of options for sourcing your display, from rental to purchase and LED to projection.
+You have a number of options for sourcing your display, from large display rental to purchase and LED to projection.
 Each option will vary significantly in regard to price and functionality.

 We are going to answer everything you need to know about sourcing a display so you can choose the perfect option based on your needs and budget.